-International Northair Mines Ltd. continues to concentrate its exploration activities in Mexico through Grupo Northair.
+International Northair Mines Ltd. continues to concentrate its exploration activities in Mexico through its wholly owned subsidiary, Grupo Northair de Mexico, S.A. de C.V.
 The exploration programs described below were conducted under the direction of Fred Hewett, the Company's President and CEO, and a Qualified Person under NI 43-101.
-Mr. Hewett has reviewed the summaries below.
+Mr. Hewett has reviewed the technical summaries.